aboutcoders/job-bundle/docs/howto-manager.md

 ## Cancelling a job

-You can cancel a job at anytime.
-At this point however jobs can only be cancelled effectively if they are not currently being processed.
-There are two ways to cancel a job:
+You can cancel a job with one og the following commands:

 Use `cancelJob` in case you only know the ticket: